 Prior to joining Meadowlark, Jill worked as a school-based therapist in Iowa City and has extensive experience working with children, adolescents and families.
 In her free time she enjoys spending time with family, playing soccer, reading, and baking.

 Kit Crane, LISW holds a Master in Social Work degree from the University of Iowa and is a Licensed Independent Social Worker, licensed to practice in the State of Iowa.
 In addition, Kit has a certificate in Aging Studies also from the University of Iowa.

-Kit offers supportive therapy to individuals across the lifespan.
+Kit offers supportive, strengths-based therapy to individuals across the lifespan.
 She has extensive experience in Mood Disorders, Anxiety, ADHD, Parent/Child Issues, and Life Transitions.
 In addition, Kit provides education and illness management, assisting clients with the impact that mental illness can have on an individual’s life.
 She focuses on children, adolescent, and adult mental health, parenting education and advocacy, adolescent and teen concerns, relationship issues and skill building for all ages.
 She utilizes a wide range of therapeutic techniques in close collaboration with her clients to create a comprehensive plan for treatment.
 This plan focuses on recovery, to promote stability and overall wellbeing.